jamespedid/her-how-the-internet-works/exercise-1/README.md

 });
 ```

-So now we have a REPL that can take in a user question, but all it is doing is logging that we are asking the magic eightball that question, and then immediately asking for a new question to be input.
-This will give us some scaffolding to work with to integrate connecting to the server with.
+So now we have a REPL that can take in a user question - but all it is doing is logging that we are asking the magic eightball that question, and then immediately asking for a new question to be input.
+This will give us some scaffolding to work with to integrate connecting to the server.

 ## Step 4 - Integrating a Connection Into the REPL